Hardwired Smoke Detector Beeping with New Battery: Why It Won't Stop

 Look at the front of your detector.
 Most hardwired models have an LED indicator — usually green or amber.
 When the detector has power, that LED should be steady or occasionally flashing.
 It should never be completely off when the breaker is supposedly on.

-If the LED is dark and the breaker is in the ON position, the breaker may have tripped at some point and you didn't notice.
+If the LED is dark and the breaker is in the ON position, the breaker may have tripped at some point without you noticing.
 Go to your electrical panel and look for any breaker that's in the middle position or fully switched OFF.
-If you find one, flip it back to ON.
+Flip it back to ON.
 This often solves the problem immediately if the detector has been chirping for a while — the power was already down when you started troubleshooting.

-If the breaker is already ON and the LED is still dark, there's likely a wiring problem between your panel and the detector.
-This is beyond battery and reset fixes and worth a call to an electrician.
+If the breaker is already ON and the LED is still dark, there's a wiring problem between your panel and the detector.
+This is beyond battery and reset fixes — call an electrician.
 You're dealing with a circuit issue, not a detector failure.

 Sensor Degradation on Hardwired Detectors Older Than 10 Years